deepilla/perch-fieldtype-tabular/README.md

 ##Installation

-1. [Download](https://github.com/deepilla/perch-fieldtype-tabular/downloads) the perch-fieldtype-tabular zip file (or tarball if you prefer).
+1. Download the perch-fieldtype-tabular zip file.
 2. Extract the *tabular* folder to *perch/addons/fieldtypes*.

 ##Usage